Earlobe Reduction & Reshaping

-Ear lobe reduction and reshaping is a reconstructive or cosmetic plastic surgery procedure that is performed to aesthetically augment, restore, and modify the ear lobes and cartilage, with the goal creating an external ear that is natural looking in proportions, contour, and appearance.
+Earlobe reduction and reshaping are performed to aesthetically augment, restore, reconstruct, and modify the lobe of the ear and its cartilage — with the aim of creating an external ear that is natural looking in proportions, contour, and appearance.

 Will there be any post-operative scarring on the ears?

 Minimal scarring may occur, but it is hardly perceptible.
 The wound(s) are closed with either dissolvable sutures, or sutures that are removed after the wounds have healed.